Board of Directors

 Mrs. Zeidner studied at Adelphi University for a career as a Legal Assistant and coupled with her experience as a Medical Library Assistant at Jamaica Hospital, New York she practiced as a Paralegal specializing in medical malpractice and personal injury for 25 years.
-As her education and experience did not fully translate out of the jurisdiction of New York State she took an "early retirement" and started on the volunteer track in 1999.
+As her education and experience did not fully translate out of the jurisdiction of New York State she took an early retirement and started on the volunteer track in 1999.

 Kay is a visual artist, with formal studies in photography and graphic design.
 She has been an assistant and instructor for ARTree classes for several years.
 She also puts together our monthly newsletter.

+With a B.A. in Education from Michigan State University, working with the ARTree fits her well.
 Formerly a manager and buyer at a large independent bookstore, followed by managing and curating exhibits at a respected art gallery, these positions brought her great personal satisfaction from their strong ties with the community.
 After moving to California from Michigan in 1999, she studied graphic design at UCLA and began freelancing.